newtontriumphant/moonboard/README.md

 (back)

-**LINK TO ONLINE BOM**: https://docs.google.com/spreadsheets/d/15F8xWGwHDrRC-6U4iF5xaIdYso21UewkW3L2MryQvT8/ (BOM.csv file also attached in PCB folder).
+**LINK TO ONLINE BOM**: https://docs.google.com/spreadsheets/d/15F8xWGwHDrRC-6U4iF5xaIdYso21UewkW3L2MryQvT8/

+(BOM.csv file also attached in PCB folder).

+Thanks for reading up to here, you get a cookie! 🍪 :D